Raccoonatic/Philosophers/README.md

 AI was used as a **supporting tool**, mainly for:

  - 📘 General documentation lookup *(e.g. POSIX thread behavior, Function's definitions and usage, Assigning meaning to previously unknown terminology)*
- - 🔍 Code reviewing / catching subtle mistakes, critisizing and insanity prevention.
+ - 🔍 Code reviewing / catching subtle mistakes, critisizing, and insanity prevention.
  - 💣 Preventing unnecessary compile attempts *(a.k.a. “yes, you forgot a semicolon again”)*

 ## 🛠️ Instructions